 Taking a workplace diversity survey other than our own, where the correct answers are marked with bullseyes.

-Telling guests that they don't need to buy new smartphones every month despite ads featuring Snoop Dogg and Pitbull telling them they do, and that the perceived obsolescence of their phones - since they're different sizes and colors than this month's models - is just a marketing ploy by global corporations, who thrive on overconsumption, so they can continue raping the developing world in ways that not even woman-hating rappers would approve of.
+Telling guests that they don't need to buy new smartphones every month despite ads featuring Snoop Dogg and Pitbull telling them they do, and that the perceived obsolescence of their phones - since they're different sizes and colors than this month's models - is just a marketing ploy by global corporations, who thrive on overconsumption, so they can continue ravaging the developing world.

 Refusing to remove bumper stickers from your car that might have possibly offended the anti-gay republican candidates we donate to.